DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

-﻿## Part 2 - Learning to Listen | Ch.
-04 - She knows something we don't

-Mill-4 sat on the city's edge like a broken tooth.
+﻿Mill-4 sat on the city's edge like a broken tooth.

 Jason, Lina, and Milo stood at the boundary where functional infrastructure gave way to calculated neglect.
 Beyond the rusted fence, the old industrial district sprawled in geometric decay—warehouse shells, cracked loading docks, streets that hadn't seen maintenance in decades.